How efficient is the fire and rescue service at keeping people safe and secure?

 We set out our detailed findings below.
 These are the basis for our judgment of the service’s performance in this area.

-The service’s underpinning assumptions are relatively robust, realistic and prudent, and take account of the wider external environment and some scenario planning for future spending reductions.
+The underpinning assumptions are relatively robust, realistic and prudent, and take account of the wider external environment and some scenario planning for future spending reductions.
 These include council tax precept flexibility, which has enabled an increase of £5 (7.8 percent) for a Band D property in 2022/23.
 This will generate an additional £1.8m.

 The service has a clear plan for its reserves